taddeseanb/kenya-hub/docs/docs/user/index.md

 ![LSC hub homepage](./img/homeRwanda.PNG)

-**Step 1:** Explore the different sections of the LSC hub.
+**Excercise 1:** Explore the homepage of the LSC hub.
 Click on the links, and explore which info is in there.

-## Catalogue section
+## Catalogue

 The central catalogue contains references to all relevant resources in the hub.
-The catalogue of Rwanda can be reached by https://rwanda.lsc-hubs.org/
+The catalogue of Rwanda can be reached by clicking under _DATA_ on _Catalogue_ or directly by https://rwanda.lsc-hubs.org/

 ![Hub catalogue](./img/catalogueRwanda.PNG)

-**Step 2:** Explore the catalogue.
-Click on submit, and the available records will be shown.
+When you click on submit, the available records will appear.

 ![Hub catalogue overview](./img/cataloguerecords.PNG)